Every object in the GoodData platform has its own unique ID. This topic describes how you can find the ID of an attribute value.

 If you are a white-labeled customer, replace

-secure.gooddata.com with your white-labeled domain in the procedure steps when needed.
+secure.gooddata.com with your white-labeled domain in the procedure steps.

-displayFormssections), find the one that the attribute label belongs to.
+On the Preview tab, click the label (displayForm) that the attribute label belongs to.

 Locate the attribute value whose ID you want to find out.
 The